Save $199.01

 The new Astro-Tech AT102EDL is an extension of the beloved 60ED and 72EDII.
 This scope is for the person wanting a little more than what the 60ED and 72EDII can bring to the table.

-The important perfomance updates come in the type of ED element combination and the type of foucser the AT102EDL is built around.
+The important performance updates come in the type of ED element combination and the type of focuser the AT102EDL is built around.
 The new AT102EDL has upgraded the ED element to FCD-100 with a Lathanum mating element.
 Our first star test on the AT72EDII prototype was simply textbook.
 A perfectly defined set of white diffraction rings with jet black spacing.
 As this is an extension of that philosophy I know the AT102EDL will preform just as well.
 The next upgrade comes with the 2.5" Rack and Pinion focuser with 10:1 fine focus knob.
 It is the same mechanism as our EDT line and is buttery smooth.
 The focuser also comes with a built in Camera Angle Adjuster to help you get just the right position for your camera or diagonal.
 The final upgrade is something that people have asked us about for years...a simple carry handle.
 The ergonomic handle mounted on the top of the tube rings will make setting up a breeze.

 This 23.6” long refractor optical tube could be all the refractor you will ever need.
 Its combination of aperture, glass type, and build allows the scope to be a fantastic visual instrument as well as a great photographic instrument.
 A good 4" refractor is hard to beat most nights for pure visual enjoyment.
 The supplied Vixen style dovetail fits directly into the dovetail slot on the top of many altazimuth and German equatorial mounts, such as those from Astro-Tech, Celestron, Meade, and Vixen.
 The OTA weighs in at only 9.3 pounds with rings and dovetail.